timwredwards/timwredwards.github.io/_pages/cv.md

 ---

 Delivery Hero (DH) is a food delivery and logistics company operating in 42 countries, with over 500,000 restaurants globally, with over 660m orders made last year.
 I work in the Financial Technologies (FinTech) department of DH, where I'm responsible for the development of the iOS Consumer Wallet framework, enabling users to quickly get refunded for orders and store credit for later use.
 While at DH I have:
-- Introduced unit-testing to the Wallet framework, achieving ~60% code coverage and improved app stability.
+- Introduced unit-testing to the Wallet framework, achieving ~60% code coverage and improving application stability.
 - Overhauled test-automation scripting using Google's Earl Gray UI testing framework.
-- Updated locale handling to support country-specific images and assets, enabling the wallet to launch in three new countries.
+- Updated locale handling to support country-specific images and assets, enabling the Wallet to launch in three new countries.
 - Communicated estimates, technical specifications and limitations with scrum masters and PM's.
-- Held architectural discussions regarding the future of the wallet framework, and it's dependencies.
+- Held architectural discussions regarding the future of the Wallet framework, and it's dependencies.

 <!-- HIBOOKS -->
 <div class="activity" markdown="1">